 Selling Whisky via an Online Broker

-Mark Littler Ltd. were the first specialist whisky bottle brokers to set up in the UK and have been trading since 2015.
+Mark Littler LTD were the first specialist whisky bottle brokers to set up in the UK and have been trading since 2015.
 We find buyers through our network of national and international buyers and we have brokered millions of pounds worth of whisky bottle sales for our customers.

 Selling whisky through an online broker gives you much more control over the sale of your whisky compared to an auction.
 If you don’t agree with the offer price you simply keep hold of your bottle and keep looking for a buyer.

-We make the process of selling your bottle really simple.
+We make the process of selling your bottle simple.
 You just send in a few images of your bottle standing upright.
 We then forward the images to our clients and send you the highest offer we receive.
 The offers are without obligation so if the offer is not right for you then there is no need to proceed.

 If you want to proceed then we send you out a contract and you send us your bottle.
 We even have a subsidised and fully insured courier service that you can use where we send specialist packaging material and a pre-paid returns label.
 We then complete the sale with the buyer and send you the proceeds minus our commission (10% inclusive of VAT) and courier charge if you use it (£20) via BACS.